stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ### Exercises

+These exercises are meant to make you confortable with implementing interfaces for your own data types, as you will have to do so regularily when writing Idris code.

+While it is immediately clear why interfaces like `Eq`, `Ord`, or `Num` are useful, the usability of `Semigroup` and `Monoid` may be harder to appreciate at first.
+Therefore, there are several exercises where you'll implement different instances for these.

 1. Define a record type `Complex` for complex numbers, by pairing two values of type `Double`.
    Implement interfaces `Eq`, `Num`, `Neg`, and `Fractional` for `Complex`.

 2. Implement interface `Show` for `Complex`.
-Have a look at data type `Prec` and function `showPrec`, an figure out how these are used in the *Prelude* to implement instances for `Either` and `Maybe`.
+Have a look at data type `Prec` and function `showPrec` and how these are used in the *Prelude* to implement instances for `Either` and `Maybe`.

    Verify the correct behavior of your implementation by wrapping